hightech-lowlife/hightech-lowlife.github.io/projects/022_bmx_ebike_part4/022_bmx_ebike_part4.md

 I bought some fabric dye spray, hopefully this will work better.
 I should have just spray painted this instead from the get-go!

 Stay tuned for the next episode where we continue on with the reassembly and even more cosmetic details!

-See you next episode where we get crackin' on the visuals.